 Speaking: Functional Language C2 - Lesson 2: Professional/Keynote Level Public Speaking (Debating Abstract Concepts, Ceremonial Speeches)

-Welcome!
-At the C2 level, public speaking evolves from reporting information into a form of leadership.
-This lesson focuses on two of the most demanding types of formal speech: debating complex, abstract concepts, and delivering powerful ceremonial speeches.
-Mastery of these functions demonstrates a supreme command of both language and rhetoric.
+What you will learn: At the C2 level, public speaking evolves from reporting information into a form of leadership.
+This lesson focuses on debating complex concepts and delivering powerful ceremonial speeches with precision, appropriateness, and eloquence.

-When debating abstract concepts like 'justice', 'progress', or 'freedom', your argument must be built on a foundation of intellectual rigor.
+When debating abstract concepts like 'justice' or 'progress', your argument must be built on a foundation of intellectual rigor.

 Frame the Debate & Define Your Terms

 "Before we can debate the merits of 'freedom', we must first establish a working definition.
-For the purpose of this discussion, I will define freedom not merely as the absence of constraint, but as the presence of opportunity."
+I will define freedom not merely as the absence of constraint, but as the presence of opportunity."

 Build a Case on Principle & Logic